bssanchez/golang-practice/02_INTERMEDIATE/07_HTTP_CLIENT/README.md

-# Ejercicio 7: Cliente HTTP
+# Exercise 7: HTTP Client

-## Descripción
+## Description
-Implementa un cliente HTTP simple que pueda realizar peticiones y procesar respuestas.
+Implement a simple HTTP client that can make requests and process responses.

-## Requisitos
+## Requirements
-1. Implementa las siguientes funciones en el archivo `httpclient.go`:
+1. Implement the following functions in the `httpclient.go` file:
-   - `Get(url string) ([]byte, error)` - Realiza una petición GET y devuelve el cuerpo de la respuesta
+   - `Get(url string) ([]byte, error)` - Makes a GET request and returns the response body
-   - `GetJSON(url string, v interface{}) error` - Realiza una petición GET y deserializa la respuesta JSON
+   - `GetJSON(url string, v interface{}) error` - Makes a GET request and deserializes the JSON response
-   - `Post(url string, contentType string, body []byte) ([]byte, error)` - Realiza una petición POST
+   - `Post(url string, contentType string, body []byte) ([]byte, error)` - Makes a POST request
-   - `DownloadFile(url, filepath string) error` - Descarga un archivo desde una URL
+   - `DownloadFile(url, filepath string) error` - Downloads a file from a URL
-   - `FetchWithTimeout(url string, timeout time.Duration) ([]byte, error)` - Realiza una petición GET con timeout
+   - `FetchWithTimeout(url string, timeout time.Duration) ([]byte, error)` - Makes a GET request with timeout

-2. Consideraciones:
+2. Considerations:
-   - Maneja correctamente los errores HTTP (códigos de estado, timeouts, etc.)
+   - Handle HTTP errors correctly (status codes, timeouts, etc.)
-   - Para `GetJSON`, usa la librería estándar `encoding/json`
+   - For `GetJSON`, use the standard library `encoding/json`
-   - Para `DownloadFile`, escribe el contenido en el archivo de forma eficiente
+   - For `DownloadFile`, write the content to the file efficiently
-   - Implementa un mecanismo para cancelar peticiones que tarden demasiado
+   - Implement a mechanism to cancel requests that take too long

-## Pruebas
+## Tests
-Ejecuta `go test` para verificar tu implementación.
+Run `go test` to verify your implementation.

-## Nota
+## Note
-Las pruebas utilizan un servidor HTTP mock para evitar dependencias externas.
+The tests use a mock HTTP server to avoid external dependencies.